 - Sleeping disturbances

 Withdrawal symptoms are a definite Nicotine addiction signs, and include:

-However, the good news is that withdrawal is not lethal, and you can get rid of any annoying problems up to two weeks after cessation.
-So do not worry to put a bit of weight on because quitting can save your life.
+However, the good news is that withdrawal is not lethal, and an individual can get rid of any annoying problems up to two weeks after cessation.
+So do not worry to put a bit of weight on because quitting can save a life.

 Smoking is a behavior we learned: we smoke after a meeting, an important call, after being intimate, when we can’t sleep, when we wake up, with our coffee, on the way to work, in the car, after a nice meal, and the list goes on and on.
 Things can get even worse when we see someone smoking.
 It’s proven that cigarettes, as presented in films and shows, can trigger smoking.

-Dangers of Nicotine Addiction & Why You Should Identify It ASAP
+Dangers of Nicotine Addiction & Why One Should Identify It ASAP